 In accordance with FCA and PRA requirements, IEI will publish Pillar 3 disclosures at least annually.
-The disclosures are available at www.itausaeuropa.eu.
+The disclosures are published on www.itausaeuropa.eu.

-2 Due to the timing of the IPB's grant process, certain variable remuneration awards that may be made to certain Code Staff of the IPB (who are Senior Management and Staff) have not been made by the date of the disclosure of IBBAInt's Pillar 3, the maximum value of that additional variable remuneration that could be awarded would be USD 1,823,867.
+2 Due to the timing of the IPB's grant process, certain variable remuneration awards that may be made to certain Code Staff of the IPB (who are Senior Management and Staff) have not been made by the date of the disclosure, the maximum value of that additional variable remuneration that could be awarded would be USD 2,541,080.20.